qihuazhou/qihuazhou.github.io/_pages/about.md

 ---

 We always have Postdoc/RA openings on different kinds of projects, especially those collaborated with national/Guangdong key laboratories and leading technology companies in the Guangdong–Hong Kong–Macao Greater Bay Area.
+You are supposed to be qualified to participate in our research projects, so you need to show your ability.
+The contract is usually for six months, and we can extend it if you perform well.
 You will get paid competitively.